Life and climate in Greenland : Chris Paton’s interview - Part 2

 There are almost no roads in Uummannaq because the ground is made of rocks.
 One third of the houses don't have running water because there are no pipes running in their house.
 Except for the hospital and schools, there are no flushing toilets either.
 We have a bucket that is emptied 2 or 3 times per week.

 Because we don't have any sewage facility, our toilets are directly emptied into the sea.
 The level of dioxin in our drinking water has privately been measured to be 100 times higher than the level of dioxin in the Danish water for example.
 Our rubbish is put on a dump and it is burned.
 The pollution that results from the burning of the rubbish pollutes the drinking water.
 Especially in the spring, when the snow starts to melt, all the pollution that has been caught in the snow starts to melt.
 We then drink it.
 That is a big issue here and we have to find a solution.

-The access to food is also very difficult.
+The access to fresh food can also be very difficult.
 Each year, we run out of food (especially cheese, yoghurt, fruits and vegetables) in April.
-The last ship that supplies us leaves in November, so we can't get new food during the winter.
+The last ship that supplies us leaves in November, so it is very expensive to get new food flown in on helicopters during the winter.
 That explains why everybody has at least 2 freezers, which sounds crazy when you are in the Arctic.

 The fact that light is very rare in winter is also very hard.
 In December and January we only have 1 or 2 hours of twilight.

 Over the time you have lived in Uummannaq, have you noticed any changes you could allocate to climate change?